 Students with persistent lateness and poor attendance are reported to the Head of Year and Mentor.
-If the student has more than twenty unauthorised absences/lates then a warning letter is issued with a time scale of three weeks, during which time if the student has further unauthorised absence/lates a fixed penalty fine of £60 per child, per parent is issued by the local authority.
+If the student has more than ten unauthorised absences (this is equivalent to 5 days) then a warning letter is issued with a time scale of three weeks, during which time if the student has further unauthorised absence/lates a fixed penalty fine of £60 per child, per parent is issued by the local authority.
 If this fine is not paid within 21 days it is increased to £120, which must be paid within 28 days.
 Finally, if this second fine is not paid then the parents are taken to court.